 Want more confidence in buying Burgundy wine?
-This simple guide includes maps, infographics, and the most important facts on the five major sub-regions of Burgundy.
-Know which regions are better for Chardonnay vs Pinot Noir.
+This simple guide includes maps, infographics, and the essential facts on Burgundy’s five major sub-regions.
+Know which regions are better for Chardonnay vs. Pinot Noir.

 Guide to Burgundy Wine Regions

-Yes, it is home to some of the most expensive wines in the known universe, but there are tasty and affordable wines too.
+Yes, it is home to some of the most expensive wines in the known universe, but there are also tasty and affordable wines.

 Just The Facts